SBrough02/Spectroscopy/README.md

   <br>
   <em>Figure 2.
 Model stellar spectrum with simulated molecular absorption features introduced at selected wavelengths.</em>
 </p>
-Absorption features associated with H20 molecules were introduced into the model spectrum to simulate the wavelength dependent absorption produced as stellar light passes through an exoplanet atmosphere.
+In Figure 2, absorption features associated with H20 molecules were introduced into the model spectrum to simulate the wavelength dependent absorption produced as stellar light passes through an exoplanet atmosphere.
 <br><br>

 <p align="center">